 The highest peak in southern WA, Bluff Knoll offers a challenging climb with otherworldly views.
 Keep an eye out for frost-dusted peaks or even a rare dusting of snow.

-Toolbrunup Peak & Mt Hassell Trails, Stirling Range National Park
+2. Toolbrunup Peak, Stirling Range National Park (4km return)

-Bald Head Walk Trail, Torndirrup National Park, Albany
+4. Bald Head Walk Trail, Torndirrup National Park, Albany (12.5km return)

 One of WA’s most striking coastal hikes, this 12.5km return trail takes you along a dramatic ridgeline with uninterrupted views over the Southern Ocean.